kanidm/kanidm/book/src/integrations/pam_and_nsswitch/suse.md

 cp /etc/pam.d/common-password-pc /etc/pam.d/common-password
 ```

-> NOTE: Unlike other pam modules, replaces the functionality of `pam_unix` and can authenticate
+> NOTE: Unlike other PAM modules, Kanidm replaces the functionality of `pam_unix` and can authenticate
 > local users securely.

 The content should look like: